ImRuchiShah/Data-Analysis-Project---Maven-Toys-Sales/README.md

-# Data-Analysis-Project - Maven-Toys-Sales
+# Data-Analysis-Project - Mexico-Toys-Sales

 **About this project**

-This project was part of the Maven Challenge series.
 The dataset is a sample of sales & inventory data for a fictitious chain of toy stores in Mexico called Maven Toys, including information about products, stores, daily sales transactions, and current inventory levels at each location.

 **About the dataset**: